jzettle/DarkSectorBeamDumpSim/README.md

 J. Zettlemoyer, FNAL, jzettle@fnal.gov

-This simulation has been tested against GEANT4 10.5 and 10.6 with cmake version 3.9.5
+This simulation has been tested and verified to run against GEANT4 10.6 with cmake version 3.9.5

 To build and compile, with the DarkSectorBeamDumpSim directory